What Biodanza is NOT.

 ________________________________________________________________

-*Often referred to as “authentic movement” or “contemplative dance”, I offer my heartfelt thanks to Michelle LeBrun for introducing me to the basic form as well as deep gratitude to my wise & wonder-full teacher Alton Wasson for significantly shaping my exploration of it.
-I currently facilitate a variation of this music-less dance form called “Embody Freedom Practice” which emphasizes connection & contact as well as deep nature-play.
-A new series open to both beginner and more experienced movers begins October 18th at Gather Farm in Johnston, RI: https://www.facebook.com/events/902528401134779
+*Often referred to as “authentic movement” or “contemplative dance,” I offer my heartfelt thanks to Michelle LeBrun for introducing me to the basic form as well as deep gratitude to my wise & wonder-full teacher Alton Wasson for significantly shaping my exploration of it.
+I periodically offer an Authentic Movement Series (open to beginners and more experienced movers) as well as a closed group variation called “Embody Freedom Practice (EFP)” which emphasizes connection & contact as well as deep nature-play.
+Learn more and join the next Open Series in the Fall of 2025.